Horticulture businesses

 The MPA requires individuals carrying out pest management activities to hold a pest control or fumigation licence.

-While the exemption for pest control activities by primary producers and horticulturists remain, commercial contractors providing such services are required to be authorised under the MPA.
+The MPA provides an exemption for pest control activities by primary producers and horticulturists; however, commercial contractors providing such services are required to be authorised under the MPA.

 This means that employees of the horticultural businesses are not required to hold a pest management licence, for pest control activities being carried out at their employer’s premises.